The Kitchen (2019 film)

 The Kitchen is a 2019 American crime film written and directed by Andrea Berloff in her directorial debut.
 It is based on the DC/Vertigo Comics limited series of the same name by Ollie Masters and Ming Doyle.

 The film stars Melissa McCarthy, Tiffany Haddish, and Elisabeth Moss as the wives of Irish American mobsters who take over organized crime operations in New York's Hell's Kitchen in the late 1970s, after the FBI arrests their husbands.
 The film also features Domhnall Gleeson, James Badge Dale, Brian d'Arcy James, Jeremy Bobb, Margo Martindale, Common, and Bill Camp in supporting roles.

 Produced by New Line Cinema, Bron Creative, and Michael De Luca Productions, the film was theatrically released in the United States on August 9, 2019, by Warner Bros.
 Pictures.
-It received mostly negative reviews from critics, who criticized the convoluted plot, and grossed $16 million against its $38 million budget, making the film a box-office bomb.
+It received mostly negative reviews from critics who criticized the convoluted plot, but praising McCarthy, Moss and Haddish performance and grossed $16 million against its $38 million budget, making the film a box-office bomb.